logaretm/vee-validate/docs/content/api/use-form.md

   initialErrors?: Record<keyof TValues, string | undefined>; // a map of the form's initial error messages initialTouched?: Record<keyof TValues, boolean>; // a map of the form's initial touched fields validateOnMount?: boolean;
+  keepValuesOnUnmount?: boolean; // if it should remove the fields that get unmounted value from the form values object, default is `false`
 }

 /**